BY PRINCESS ILONZE

 Illegal since 1899

-Penalty: Death penalty on third offense for men and on fourth offense for women
+Penalty: Death penalty on third offense for men and on fourth offense

 Tunisia